-What Walmart Plus (Walmart+) is Rumored to Include
+What Walmart Plus (Walmart+) Includes

 With these possible perks, Walmart may be trying to avoid a direct duplication of Amazon Prime.
 Some observers praise the move, saying that Walmart+ could offer a “powerful combination of convenience and value for a busy household on the move."

-Others think Walmart’s efforts to differentiate won’t be enough, predicting that Walmart+ may be overshadowed by Prime’s on-demand video and music.
+Others think Walmart’s efforts to differentiate won’t be enough, predicting that Walmart+ may still be overshadowed by Prime’s on-demand video and music.
 There are also varying guesses as to whether the retailer will be able to keep up with delivery logistics.

 One analyst suggests Walmart should focus on offering a meaningful program for its current customers, build it up over time and not worry about competing with Prime, even if spectators continue to compare the two.
 That approach would allow the program to succeed on its own terms and build momentum towards attracting new customers in the long run.